5 Reasons Why You’re Stuck in a Toxic Relationship

 What are the signs of a toxic relationship?

-These are broad signs of a toxic relationship and may look different from relationship to relationship.
+The broad signs of a toxic relationship may look different from relationship to relationship.
 As you evaluate your own relationship, pay attention to how these signs may show up — the consistency, intensity, and consequences to you and your mental health.

 Toxic relationships can trigger long-held negative core beliefs or patterns of codependency that you’ve carried with you since you were young.
 Long-term toxic relationships can often lead to depression, low self-worth, and disempowerment.
-To get out of a toxic relationship, you must pause and get curious about how you first got into this position.
-Until you understand the complex reasons you’re so stuck, you’ll have difficulty understanding what you need to get unstuck.
+These patterns can activate trauma bonding or long-standing beliefs formed in childhood—like “I have to earn love” or “being alone means I’ve failed.”

 5 reasons why you’re stuck in a toxic relationship